Redstoned/esp32_tone/README.md

 # esp32_tone

-A library for the ESP32 for the Arduino tone()-functions and much more!
+This library adds the Arduino tone() and noTone() functions for the ESP32.
+The library is built that You can use Your existing Arduino code with the ESP32.

+# How to use